Using Persistent Homology Topological Features to Characterize Medical Images: Case Studies on Lung and Brain Cancers: Case Studies

 \subsubsection{Validity Test}

-We examine the validity of topological features in the FCoxPH model for predicting the survival outcome.
-We conduct the chi-square test with $q+r$ degrees of freedom that uses the $q+r$ number of coefficients of functional basis,
+We conduct the chi-square test that uses the $q+r$ number of coefficients of functional basis.

-We use the percentage of variance explained by FPCs to select $q$ and $r$.
 The variance threshold of $C=90\%$ is used and two dimension-zero and two dimension-one functional basis are selected ($q=r=2$).
-As a result, the chi-square test of degrees of freedom four is conducted.
-The computed p-value is $0.005$, suggesting that the topological features are a strong signal.
+The computed p-value of the chi-square test of degrees of freedom four is $7\times10^{-15}$, suggesting that the topological features are a strong signal.
 Therefore, aside from the clinical variables included in the model, the topological features offer additional information in predicting lung cancer patients' survival outcomes.